varrockbank/yew/README.md

 Currently unsupported and ignored.
 Perhaps when we want to have a collection of files on a given day, we will reintroduce the `YYYY/MM/DD/` archive path.

+### § alpha.3 Yew Project

+A directory which follows the specification is a valid Yew Project.

+It is generally recommended that the Yew Project be at the root level of a project, co-existing with any code in that directory.

+In instances where reserved Yew directories conflict, such as coding project that has the directory `journal`, one can push the Yew directory down into a directory named `yew` to avoid this conflict.
+Obviously, this directory name can be anything and if `yew` also conflicts then the user can specify any other available directory name.

+Other techniques such as a metadata file, i.e. `remapping.json`, could be fed to the Yew toolchain to deal with conflicts and allow arbitrary naming of the various spaces.
+However, we avoid this overengineed solution.

 ### § alpha.4 Version Control

 Currently, this comes free because of plaintext files.